 What is Raw Milk with Cream

 Raw milk is milk that has not been pasteurized or homogenized.
-When milk is pasteurized it undergoes a process of heating the milk to a high enough temperature that it kills enzymes that are healthy.
-Milk is then homogenized which is a process of breaking down the fat molecules so that they stay together and don’t separate as cream and it gives the milk a smooth, even consistency.
+When milk is pasteurized it undergoes a process of heating the milk to a high enough temperature so it kills enzymes that are healthy.
+Milk is then homogenized which is a process of breaking down the fat molecules so they stay together and don’t separate as cream and it gives the milk a smooth, even consistency.